yeganathan18/scaling-dollop/README.md

 Check out the component here - [autoFill](./autoFill)

 ## Twitter platform

 Twitter is a microblogging platform where users post “tweets” which are restricted to 140 characters.
 The tweets are stored in a database and can be retrieved by any user.

 #### Implemented functionalities of Twitter:

 - [x] A user should be able to sign up / log in
 - [x] Users can tweet about anything they like with restrictions of 140 chars
 - [x] Show all the tweets of people sorted by the latest tweet on top
 - [x] Support for TweetDelete, TweetUpdate APIs in the backend
 - [x] Custom 404 Error page
+- [x] Users can follow each other
+- [x] Show tweets based on the users following

 #### Todo

-- [ ]  Users should be able to follow each other
-- [ ]  Show tweets based on the users following
-- [ ]  Support for TweetUpdate and TweetDelete in the UI
+- [ ] Improve the UI, make it responsive
-- [ ]  Support for the profile page
+- [ ] Support for unfollowing

 ### Misc